rodinhart/chic/readme.md

 - change function call to f(x, y) ?
 - use ℝ for Number
 - env.Point.dispatch.\_(x, y) to be env.Point(x, y)
+- what operators/types can be defined in chic